opencog/benchmark/query-loop/README.md

 ```

 One of the two benchmarks searches for triangular loops in the
-graph, specificially, those of the form
+graph, specifically, those of the form
 ```
    (Evaluation (Predicate "interacts") (List gene (Variable "$a"))) (Evaluation (Predicate "interacts") (List (Variable "$a") (Variable "$b"))